ManageIQ/manageiq-pods/README.md

 $ oc edit configmaps httpd-auth-configs
 ```

-Then rebouncing the _httpd_ pod for the new authentication configuration to take effect.
+Then redeploy the _httpd_ pod for the new authentication configuration to take effect.